Miramac/node-office-script/readme.md

     });
 ```
 # sync vs. async
-Office-Script is written in an async pattern, but application automation has serious problems with async...
+Office-Script is written in an async pattern, but application automation can has serious problems with async...

 Because of this, I recommend to use the sync presentation wrapper.
 It also has the more readable API.